WVURAIL/dspira/_posts/2021-08-04-PlutoSDR_installation.md

 ---

 The steps below outline the installation of software that is needed to run the Pluto SDR in GNU Radio.
-More information and support about GNU Radio and IIO Devices can be found at: [https://wiki.analog.com/resources/tools-software/linux-software/gnuradio](https://wiki.analog.com/resources/tools-software/linux-software/gnuradio)
+Find GNU Radio and IIO device information at: [Analog Devices documentation](https://wiki.analog.com/resources/tools-software/linux-software/gnuradio)

 **Step 1: Install Dependencies**